edsu/inst126/modules/13/exercise.md

 time.sleep(5)
 ```

-### Brightness
+### 8. Brightness

-See if you can change the brightness of the lights using the "bri" key which
+See if you can change the brightness of the lights using the "bri" key and an
-takes an integer from 0 to 255.
+integer key that has a value from 0 to 255.

+### 9. On/Off

+See if you can use the "on" key with a boolean value to turn off and on the
+light.

 [Phillips Hue Lights]: https://www2.meethue.com/en-us/bulbs
 [requests]: https://2.python-requests.org/en/master/